facebook/react/docs/docs/jsx-in-depth.md

 <MyComponent message={"<3"} />
 ```

 This behavior is usually not relevant.
-It's useful for `children`, to make JSX behave similarly to HTML, but not for most props.
 It's only mentioned here for completeness.

 ### Props Default to "True"